mstephen19/threadz/README.md

 - [Communicate API](#communicate-api) to send messages between workers.
 - [`merge`](#merge) function to merge declarations into one set.
 - Improved TypeScript support.

-> **NOTE:** Threadz does not work with TS-Node, and only supports CommonJS at the moment.
-The latter will change in the future.

 ## Table of Contents